Martin-Ivanc/Trinity-Crossbow-Cutter/README.md

 - Adjusted geometry to maintain rigidity and alignment

-- Added passthrough belts up to 10mm while keeping the the model easily printable
+- Added the ability to run 10 mm passthrough belts

 - Design is easily servisable because of one piece geometry